blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Gaseous Form (3rd)
 Casting time: 1 action
 Range: Touch
-Components: V, S, M(a glass vial of smoke)
 Duration: Concentration, 1 hour
 You transform a willing creature you touch along with everything it's wearing into a cloud of colorful gas.
 It's movement is limited to a 10 foot flying